buzzqw/TUS/OBSS/markdown-separati/en/03-special-characteristics.md

 A creature with Tremorsense can sense ground vibrations and can automatically detect anything in contact with the ground within the range specified by Tremorsense.

-Aquatic Creatures with Tremorsense (echolocation) can perceive the position of creatures in contact with water.
+Aquatic creatures with Tremorsense (echolocation) can perceive the position of creatures in contact with water.

 The range of the ability is specified in the descriptive text of the creature.